gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 In every quiz, each numerically identified query has a base subtype based on a sequential flow through all base subtypes in order, then randomized.
 For example, in a 3-team quiz with 12 numerical identified queries, the pre-randomized base subtype set is: PCQFPCQFPCQF.

 Each numerically identified query (except queries with the quote base subtype) has a translation based on the set of primary translations from a quiz’s material, filtered by the translations quizzers in each quiz use, then randomized, then sequentially repeated, skipping queries with the quote base subtype.
 For example, if a quiz’s material contains translations “A”, “B”, and “C” with quizzers in a particular quiz having memorized either “A” or “B” (but no quizzer in the particular having memorized “C”), the translations “A” and “B” are then randomized resulting in the sequence “BA”, which is then repeated for every query that doesn’t have the quote base subtype.
-In a 2-team quiz, the set of numerical identified queries may the translation sequence “BA\_BAB\_A” (where “\_” indicates no translation due to the query having the quote base subtype).
+In a 2-team quiz, the set of numerical identified queries may the translation sequence “BA\BAB\A” (where “\” indicates no translation due to the query having the quote base subtype).

-The meet director or QM publishes query base subtypes and translation distribution for a quiz prior to the quiz.
+Meet directors or QMs publish or announce query base subtypes and translation distribution for quizzes prior to the quiz.

 ### 2.5.
 Rulings